sidd-chat/youtube-clone/README.md

 # YouTube Clone with React JS and Material UI
-Click [here](youtube-siddchat.netlify.app) to see the website live!
+Click [youtube-siddchat.netlify.app](https://youtube-siddchat.netlify.app) to see the website live!

 ## Some Example Screenshots are Given Below: